-Slot Car Corner Canada was created in January 2009 so we've been here for a while!
+Slot Car Corner Canada was created in January 2009 so i've been here for a while!
 It was born as the Canadian branch of Slot Car Corner, which my very good friends Steve, Dickie and Bob are operating south of the border.
-After meeting each other on slot racing forums on the web, we started racing together in 2006 and as we became better friends over the years, we decided that Canadian slot racers would be better served by a Canadian store and that’s how we got started.
+After meeting each other on slot racing forums on the web, we started racing together in 2006 and as we became better friends over the years, we decided that Canadian slot racers would be better served by a Canadian store and that’s how it got started.

 Where is Slot Car Corner Canada?

 Slot Car Corner Canada is located in beautiful Québec, QC.
 I am bilingual but French is my native language so I'm happy to serve all my French-Canadian customers in their own language, whether they live in the province of Québec or anywhere else in this great country of ours.
 Even though most of the communications are in English, don’t hesitate to contact me in French.

 Malgré le fait que la majorité des communications soient en anglais, n’hésitez pas à me contacter en français.
 Ce sera un immense plaisir de vous répondre dans votre langue, puisque c’est aussi la mienne.

 Who is behind Slot Car Corner Canada?

 I’m Christian Gingras and I’m the proud owner of Slot Car Corner Canada, in addition to being the customer service specialist, the inventory guy, the shipping department, the testing group, the mechanical engineer, the accounting team and the janitor.
 When we say ‘we’, we mean all of those guys, who are all the same individual.